Mike Gentile

-Mike Gentile (born May 24, 1974) is a former U.S. soccer midfielder who, while drafted twice by teams in Major League Soccer, spent his seven season career in the second division USISL.
+Mike Gentile (born May 24, 1974) is an American former soccer midfielder who, while drafted twice by teams in Major League Soccer, spent his seven-season career in the second division USISL.
 He was a member of the United States U-20 men's national soccer team at the 1993 FIFA World Youth Championship.

 Early years

 Gentile attended Livonia Churchill High School along with Scott Lamphear and Jeff Cassar where they were finalist in the Class A State Championship in 1990 as a Junior.

 College

 Gentile attended college at the University of Wisconsin–Madison where he played on the soccer team from 1992 to 1995.
 In 1995, the Badgers won the NCAA Men's Soccer Championship while Gentile was selected a third team All-American.
 In 1993, he was part of the United States U-20 men's national soccer team at the 1993 FIFA World Youth Championship, but he never entered a game in the tournament.
 In 2015, Gentile was added to the UW Athletic Hall of Fame.